RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/technical_manual.md

   - `Review_status`

 Databases can be created, updated, queried, and exported via the web interface.
-Once creates or uploaded, databases are stored in the **databases/** subdirectory.
+Once created or uploaded, databases are stored in the **databases/** subdirectory.

 ---